WNBA star Griner freed in swap for Russian arms dealer Bout - WHIZ News

 Besides the efforts of U.S. officials, the release also followed months of back channel negotiations involving Bill Richardson, the former U.S. ambassador to the United Nations and a frequent emissary in hostage talks, and his top deputy, Mickey Bergman.

-Griner was arrested at the Moscow’s Sheremetyevo Airport in February when customs officials said they found vape canisters with cannabis oil in her luggage.
-She pleaded guilty in July, though still faced trial because admitting guilt in Russia’s judicial system does not automatically end a case.
+Following Griner’s arrest at Moscow’s Sheremetyevo Airport in February, she pleaded guilty in July, though still faced trial because admitting guilt in Russia’s judicial system does not automatically end a case.

 Before being sentenced on Aug.
-4 and receiving a punishment her lawyers said was out of line for the offense, an emotional Griner apologized “for my mistake that I made and the embarrassment that I brought on them.”
+4 and receiving a punishment her lawyers said was out of line for the offense, an emotional Griner apologized “for my mistake that I made.”
 She added: “I hope in your ruling it does not end my life.”

 Whelan has been held in Russia since December 2018.
 The U.S. government also classified him as wrongfully detained.
 He was sentenced in 2020 to 16 years in prison.